george-hawkins/breadboard-vtx-control/README.md

 ### GNU Arm Embedded Toolchain

-Many older tutorials on ARM development under cover adding an additional PPA in order to install `gcc-arm-none-eabi`.
+Many older tutorials on ARM development cover adding an additional PPA in order to install `gcc-arm-none-eabi`.

 Originally, the latest version of `gcc-arm-none-eabi` was released via a PPA maintained by [Terry Guo](https://launchpad.net/~terry.guo).